About Lucebaits Pikebaits. - 06-01-2009

 Now what are these I hear you ask, well they come from the Pacific and are a relative of the garfish.
 About 11 inches long they are blue/silver in colour.
 They are tough and oily and are now an established bait.
 I’ve had pike to 28 on the mini blueys which are about 7 to 8 inches long.

-Most of the ones we sell are wild rather than cultivated.
-They tend to be around 4oz a piece which is a nice casting bait.
+We have wild as well as cultivated trout.
+They tend to be around 2 to 4oz a piece which is a nice casting bait.
 Tough as old boots these brownies make great trolling baits.
 Cultivated trout are smaller and though we have them in stock as I write they sometimes run out.

 These are 7 to 8 inch jobs which are industrially fished on a quota system.
 They are nice and fresh, but sometimes the mechanical methods used to process the fish can damage the bait.
 We try and ensure that damaged fish do not get into our packaging.
-30 per pack
+30 per pack.
+At present we have not got any of these awaiting new supplies.

 8 to 9 inch not too big for a whole bait.
 30 per pack.